 This really is a 'picture book.'
 Hence, were this all one file, it would be an enormous download (as a pdf in screen resolution almost 400MB).
-Accordingly, this "book" is broken into about 25 sections, each of which is a separate Adobe Reader .pdf file.
-Within the Table of Contents, each section title is a link that opens that section in a new tab in your browser.
-When you are done, you can simply close the tab and the Table of Contents should still be next to it in your browser.
-If you get lost, click the Wildergarten Press logo icon (usually at the lower right) and it will open a new Table of Content file in your Internet browser.
+Accordingly, this "book" is broken into about 30 sections, each of which is a separate Acrobat Reader .pdf file.
+Within the Table of Content, each section title is a link that opens that section in a new Reader window.
+The files are big, so they do take time to load.
+When you are done, the Table of Content comes up at then end of each chapter.
+If you get lost, click the Wildergarten Press logo icon (Y usually at the lower right of each image) and it will open a new Table of Content file in your Internet browser.

-The presentation is set up for everyone to read the Preface, Introduction, Background, Site History, Repeat Photography, and Project Overview, thence to browse from there.
+I suggest that everyone read the Preface, Introduction, Background, Site History, Repeat Photography, Scene & Unseen, and Project Overview, thence to browse from there.
 Sorry, but there are enough radical ideas and sacred cows to lance here that it would be too repetitive otherwise.

-If you have a slow Internet connection, do not despair, none of these files is longer than forty slides (25MB) and most are less than twenty.
+If you have a slower Internet connection, do not despair, very few of these files is longer than forty slides (25MB) and most are less than twenty.
 Wait for the download to be complete before scrolling through the pages, else Acrobat can freeze the download, then requiring you to start over or quit.

-Quitting is not permitted. ©
+Quitting is not permitted.
+3